Practical things to think about in preparation for the day.

 - Fruit tea bags (and ask for just hot water).

 - Sweet & savoury nibbles – nuts, biscuits, crisps.
-(Some people find plain crisps help if you feel nauseated.)
+(Some people find plain crisps help if they feel nauseous).

 - Pineapple fruit pot (also great frozen if your mouth is sore).